-- 1 Attach a third-party USB-to-Ethernet adapter to the camera's USB data connector and then connect to a router using an Ethernet cable. - Connect the Ethernet cable to the USB-to-Ethernet adapter.
-Do not use force or attempt to insert the connectors at an angle. - Connect the other end of the cable to a router.
+Follow the steps below to create host profiles for Ethernet connections.
+Before proceeding, connect an Ethernet cable to the camera's Ethernet connector.
+Do not use force or attempt to insert the connectors at an angle.
+Connect the other end of the cable to a router.

-- Connect the remaining cameras to the router using Ethernet cables. - Select [USB-LAN] for [USB data connection] in the network menu.
+Select [ON] for [Wired LAN] in the network menu.

-3 Select [Connect to other cameras] in the network menu, then highlight [Network settings] and press .
+Select [Connect to other cameras] in the network menu, then highlight [Network settings] and press .